elesiuta/pyxargs/README.md

     pyxargs --pre "n=0" --post "print(n,'files')" --py n+=1
 a best effort is made to avoid side effects by executing in its own namespace
 ```
+## Purpose
+This began as a solution to the [encoding problem](https://en.wikipedia.org/wiki/Xargs#Encoding_problem) with [xargs](http://man7.org/linux/man-pages/man1/xargs.1.html).
+It eventually grew as I found being able to quickly mix python code with command lines and files to be useful.

+Most of xargs functionality has been implemented, however the original focus with fixing the encoding problem via the file input-mode, not to be confused with arg-file (-a file), remains.
+The goal is not to replace xargs, but to compliment it for slightly different, and more modern use cases, therefore not all features are included, such as max-lines, or max-args.

+Going forward development will slow with no major features or changes planned, with the main focus being on having a clear and stable command line interface and documentation.
+However bugs are still planned to be fixed as soon as possible whenever they are discovered and any new & interesting pythonic features may be considered.
 ## Links
 - https://github.com/elesiuta/pyxargs
 - https://pypi.org/project/pyxargs/